 Most nationalities can enter the Philippines for 30 days visa-free.
 If you want to extend your stay, you have to apply at an Immigration office.
 You can find all information here.

-If you visit Coron, it is a must to take an island hopping tour around the Island because the most beautiful places in Coron are located on the smaller islands.
+If you visit Coron Island, it is a must to take a tour around it because the most beautiful places in Coron are on the smaller Islands.
 You can choose whether you want to go on a group tour or book a private boat.
-A group tour is the cheaper option, but we decided to do a private tour mainly because it allowed us to start earlier in the morning and choose where we want to go.
+A group tour is the cheaper option, but we decided to do a private tour mainly because it allowed us to start earlier in the morning and choose where we wanted to go.

-Where to book a private island hopping tour in Coron
+Where to book a private Coron Island hopping tour

 - Food from the market (10$) for rice, vegetables, and fruits

 You can buy the food you like in the public market and bring it to the boat.
 The crew will cook it for you.
-We brought rice and vegetables and watermelon and bananas and had a fantastic lunch.
+We brought rice, vegetables, watermelon, and bananas and had a fantastic lunch.

-Best stops to choose for your private tour
+Best stops to choose from for your private Coron Island hopping tour

 We listed here our favorite places from the island hopping boat tour in Coron, which might help you to choose.
 But we are sure that you will love every place because Coron is just incredibly beautiful.

-When your boat enters Twin Lagoon, you will be blown away by the beauty that surrounds you.
+When your boat enters Twin Lagoon, you will be blown away by the beauty surrounding you.
 The turquoise blue water and the limestone rocks around you will make your heart beat faster.
-The Lagoon has as the name says two parts.
+The Lagoon has, as the name says, two parts.
 One side is where the boats stop and drop the people.
-From here, you can swim to a whole in the rocks to enter the second Lagoon, and you will see the most turquoise water off your life.
-Life vests are a must here, and even we were a bit annoyed at first as good swimmers, we were glad to have it in the end because the Lagoon is huge, and we swam for over an hour.
-At the place in between the two lagoons is a little stair which you can climb to have a great view.
+From here, you can swim to a hole in the rocks to enter the second Lagoon, and you will see the most turquoise water of your life.
+Life vests are a must here, and even though we were a bit annoyed at first as good swimmers, we were glad to have them in the end because the Lagoon is vast, and we swam for over an hour.
+There is a little stair in between the two lagoons that you can climb to have a great view.

 Banul Beach is the perfect place for your lunch break.
 It’s a white paradise beach with a few beach huts where you can eat comfortably.
 After lunch, you can go for a swim in the beautiful turquoise water and relax on the beach for a bit.
 We enjoyed playing with the beach pups.

-Don’t miss to snorkel on your boat trip.
-The underwater world in Coron has a lot of beauty to offer too.
+Don’t miss to snorkel on your Coron Island hopping tour.
+The underwater world in Coron has a lot of beauty to offer, too.
 There is a snorkeling point called Coral Garden, and another one is at a shipwreck.
-We chose the Coral Garden and were not disappointed by all the colorful fishes and Corals.
+We chose the Coral Garden and were not disappointed by all the colorful fish and corals.

 You can rent snorkeling gear at the harbor before you start your boat trip.
-Ask the boatmen for it they will show you the place.
+Ask the boatmen for it, and they will show you the place.
 We only rented fins because we have our own masks/snorkels, and we paid around 2$.

-Tipp: close from here is this Insta-famous place with the little beach hut.
+Tipp: The famous place with the little beach hut is nearby.
 If you like to see it, tell your captain you want to go there.
-Eventually, the local people who own this hut are around then you will have to pay them 200 pesos otherwise it’s for free.
+Eventually, the local people who own this hut will be around, and you will have to pay them 200 pesos; otherwise, it’s free.

-Our last stop of the day was at Baracuda Lake, which was great because most group tours left this place already, and there were only a few other people.
-This lake has the most transparent water, and because of that, you can see the rock formations that surround it go deep down into the water.
+Our last stop of our Coron Island hopping tour was at Baracuda Lake, which was great because most group tours left this place already, and there were only a few other people.
+This lake has the most transparent water; because of that, you can see the rock formations surrounding it go deep down into the water.
 It’s an epic place to end your tour and definitely worth adding to your trip.